Permafrost/Tundra/README.md

 * #### tundra.content:emit

-  Converts an IData document to an [XML], [JSON], or Flat File string, byte array, or input stream.
+  Serializes an IData document to an [XML], [JSON], [YAML], or Flat File string, byte array, or input stream.

   * Inputs:
     * `$document` is the IData document to be serialized as a string, byte